pognetwork/champ/docs/operators/installation.md

 | Windows | `%AppData%\pog\champ\champ.toml`                             |
 | OSx     | `~/Library/Application Support/network.pog.champ/champ.toml` |

-Alternatively, the file location cal also be specified using the `--config FILE` flag.
+Alternatively, the file location can also be specified using the `--config FILE` flag.